k9ert/nosvid/README.md

 ## Usage

-NosVid provides a simple command-line interface with four main commands:
+NosVid provides a simple command-line interface with several main commands:

 - `sync`: Sync metadata for all videos in a channel
 - `list`: List videos in the repository
 - `download`: Download videos
 - `nostrmedia`: Upload videos to nostrmedia.com
 - `nostr`: Publish videos to the Nostr network
+- `heygen`: Translate videos using HeyGen
+- `heygen-status`: Check the status of HeyGen translations

 ### Quick Start